12 — Feeding Frenzy Benchmark¶

 | Up / Down | Adjust entity count preset |

-The display shows real-time performance stats: simulation Hz, FPS, entity count, and memory usage.
+The display shows simulation Hz, FPS, entity count, and memory usage in real time.

-Fish and meal counts smoothly lerp toward the desired preset.
-The spawning system prioritizes removing idle entities first to minimize disruption.
+Fish and meal counts lerp toward the desired preset.
+The spawner removes idle entities first to minimize disruption.

-At high entity counts, the RendererSystem uses GPU-instanced indirect rendering.
-A Burst job marshals Position, Rotation, Scale, and Color from ECS components to GPU instance buffers each frame.
+At high entity counts, RendererSystem uses GPU-instanced indirect rendering.
+A Burst job marshals Position, Rotation, Scale, and Color from ECS components into GPU instance buffers each frame.

-Fish ↔ Meal pairing uses EntityHandle cross-references with cleanup handlers to prevent dangling references when either entity is removed.
+Fish ↔ Meal pairing uses EntityHandle cross-references with cleanup handlers, preventing dangling references when either entity is removed.

 - Partitions are fastest for dense iteration — entities are contiguous in memory

-- Sets avoid group explosion — no combinatorial blowup with multiple dimensions
+- Sets avoid storage fragmentation — no combinatorial blowup across dimensions

 - Branching is simplest but slowest — iterates everything, branches per entity